-Relief Riders International (www.reliefridersinternational.com): Barely two years old, this for-profit adventure travel company’s
+Relief Riders International: Barely two years old, this for-profit adventure travel company’s

-Habitat for Humanity International: Global Village Program (www.habitat.org): Habitat volunteers travel
+Habitat for Humanity International: Global Village Program: Habitat

-Online Volunteering (www.onlinevolunteering.org): This United Nations affiliated program gives would-be volunteers from all over
+UN Online Volunteering: This United Nations affiliated program gives would-be volunteers from all over

-the world the chance to help organizations serving communities in developing countries—without leaving their home.
+the world the chance to help organizations serving communities in developing countries and can be requested via their site — without leaving their home.
 These online volunteers translate documents, write articles, research data, build websites, mentor young people,

 design logos, and engage in many other projects to benefit organizations serving people in the developing world.